Khorlane/CircleMUD/README.md

 If you are interested in exploring the CircleMUD codebase on Linux via a powerful IDE, this combination of tools makes that task very easy.

 Where is `main()`?
 Look in `comm.c`, line 206.

+This repo contains only the files required to compile and play around with CircleMUD in the above defined environment.
+The complete CircleMUD 3.1 is here: `https://www.circlemud.org/pub/CircleMUD/3.x/circle-3.1.zip`.